Glencore: Democratic Republic of the Congo

 On 22 June 2021, the company reported the Mutanda mine would be reopened towards the end of 2021 and return to production in 2022.
 Earlier, Glencore officials discussed the re-opening of the mine with Congo's mining ministry in Kinshasa.
 Cobalt prospects for the company increased significantly since the inception of a long-term battery supply contract with Tesla Motors in mid-2020.

 From 2007 to 2018, Glencore paid $27.5 million to third parties to bribe government officials in Congo.
 In December 2022, the company agreed to pay $180 million to Congo to settle the case.

-Western Sahara
+Morocco

-In 2013 and 2014, a subsidiary of Glencore Xstrata was awarded two offshore drilling licences off the coast of occupied Western Sahara.
-The licences were awarded in clear violation of international law, as described by the UN in 2002.
+In 2013 and 2014, a subsidiary of Glencore Xstrata was awarded two offshore drilling licences off the coast of Western Sahara.